StevenBlack/vocab/million-dollar-words.md

 ### campanile
 A bell tower that is usually separate from surrounding buildings.
 Far more common in Europe than in the States.
-The preferred pronunciation is KAM-PUH- NEE-LEE.

 ### canard